rmera/gomd/README.md

 	./gomd  [-skip=X -begin=Y ] Ramachandran pdbname xtcname "residuename1 chain1" "residuename2 chain2" ... "residuenameN chainN" [RGB total_frames]
 ```

 	Will plot the phi and psi angles for each residue/chain pair given on each frame on the trajectory.
 If the RGB keyword and the number of total frames that will be read from the trajectory are given, in addition to the phi/psi pair, three more columns will be printed for each residue/chain pair: The RGB numbers for a color (0 to 255) which will progress from red to purple (the standard hue circle) with increasing frames.
 This is useful to plot each phi/psi with its own color and follow the proggression of them with the trajectory.
-A little tool for plotting these results on Gnuplot is included which supports up to four different residues.
+A little Python tool for plotting these reults is included.

 * RMSD: Plots the RMSD of the given selections against the coordinates in the reference PDB file for those selections.